Tampines Mall: History

+In 1992, DBS Land, PERNAS and NTUC FairPrice formed a joint venture company Tampines Mall Pte Ltd to develop a shopping mall beside Tampines MRT station.
+Tampines Mall Pte Ltd was owned by Emerald Holdings (fully owned by DBS Land), Quek Shin & Sons Pte Ltd (Singapore subsidiary of PERNAS) and NTUC FairPrice with 55 percent, 20 percent and 25 percent stake respectively.
+DBS Land and NTUC FairPrice had successfully tendered for the 12,600 sq m land in a HDB tender for $93.8 million.
+The shopping mall was proposed to be five-storey high with a lettable area of 30,000 sq m.

+Singapore Piling and Civil Engineering, a subsidiary of Hwa Hong Corp, won the main building contract for $73.5 million.

-Completed in November 1995, Tampines Mall was developed by DBS Land (the predecessor of Capitaland) and NTUC Fairprice Co-Operative.
-It was officially opened by then Minister for Communications Mr Mah Bow Tan in February 1996.
-Like suburban malls completed at that time, it had various anchor tenants, such as an Isetan department store, a Golden Village cineplex, a Kopitam food court, an NTUC Fairprice supermarket, a Popular bookstore, Toys 'R' Us and more than 100 specialty shops.
-It was the one of the largest suburban malls in Singapore back then.
+The mall was completed in November 1995 and was officially opened by Minister for Communications and Member of Parliament for Tampines Group Representation Constituency Mah Bow Tan in February 1996.
+Like suburban malls completed at that time, it had various anchor tenants, such as an Isetan department store, a Golden Village cineplex, a Kopitam food court, an NTUC FairPrice supermarket, a Popular bookstore, Toys 'R' Us and more than 100 specialty shops.
+It was one of the largest suburban malls in Singapore back then.

 The mall was refurbished in 2004, comprising the installation of a large screen at the roof terrace, and the addition of water features to provide a cooling environment.

-The mall underwent its second refurbishment in 2014, this time converting the roof level into an education hub, and giving a facade a new appearance.
+It had its second refurbishment in 2014, converting the roof level into an education hub, and giving a facade a new appearance.
 The food court, cinema and Basement 1 shops were renovated as well.